LinneaEriksson/Useless/README.md

 # This is useless

 This is a school project to do an useless web.
+You can visit my site here: https://thisisuseless.netlify.app/

 # Installation